-Martha McGill serves as Senior Vice President, Chief Operating Officer for all Florida operations and Chief Administrative Officer of Nemours Children’s Hospital, Florida.
-Martha is a member of Nemours’ Florida Executive Cabinet reporting to the chief executive of Florida operations.
+Martha McGill serves as President, Central Florida Region, and a member of Nemours’ Florida Executive Cabinet reporting to the enterprise Chief Operating Officer.
 She is based in Orlando and joined Nemours in 2015.

 In addition to hospital operations, Martha is responsible for building and integrating Nemours’ network of practice sites and partnerships across Florida.
 Florida’s Network Operations Chief Medical Officer, Service Delivery and Innovation, Strategy and Business Development, Physician and Patient Network Operations, and Practice Administration report to her.

 Martha brings more than 30 years of clinical operations and executive leadership experience in service line and program growth and development, margin improvement, physician enterprise management, merger and acquisition integration and government relations to her new role at Nemours.

 Prior to joining Nemours, Martha served as executive vice president and chief operating officer at Miami Children’s Hospital (MCH), a 289-bed acute care, regional referral hospital.
 Her tenure in Miami included leading the development of key service lines, the creation of a physician enterprise leadership and governance organization, modernization of the organization’s business infrastructure and support for MCH’s third Magnet accreditation.
 Martha was also responsible for Miami Children’s business development and relationship management with health systems in the greater South Florida region.